-My experience in architecture and the construction industry covers more than 40 years.
+My experience in architecture and the construction industry covers nearly 50 years.
 I have worked as a drafter, designer, job captain, project manager, Clerk-of-the-Works, project architect, construction administrator, and manager of production.
 I first worked in an architect’s office during summer breaks in high school in the mid 1960’s.
-After an enlistment in the U.S. Navy, I worked for an architectural mill-work subcontractor.
+After an enlistment in the U.S. Navy, I worked for an architectural millwork subcontractor.
 I completed my undergraduate degree at M.I.T. in 1974.
 Then I worked for a home builder for 2 years.
 From 1977 until 2006, I worked as an employee in architecture firms in Seattle and Vermont.

-My professional experience includes high-rise office buildings, a 2-level regional mall, 20+ public school projects, several warehouse-office complexes, a steel fabrication facility, a high-tech defense training facility, government buildings, residential projects, and other building types.
+My professional experience includes high-rise office buildings, a 2-level regional mall, 20+ public school projects (mostly in Massachusetts), several warehouse-office complexes, a steel fabrication facility, a high-tech defense training facility, government buildings, residential projects, and other building types.

-Although I enjoy design work, my early experience in construction gave me a strong interest in the connection between drawings (and specifications) and building construction, and it led to a focus on quality control, document coordination, and effective communication – all important factors in risk management for architects, owners of building projects, contractors, subcontractors, and others involved in building construction.
+Although I appreciate good design and enjoy design work, my early experience in construction gave me a strong interest in the connection between drawings (and specifications) and building construction, and it led to a focus on quality control, document coordination, and effective communication – all important factors in risk management for architects, owners of building projects, contractors, subcontractors, and others involved in building construction.
 I have a good working knowledge of design and construction Agreements, General Conditions, and other standard documents used in the construction industry.
 I have experience with different project delivery methods, including conventional Design-Bid-Build, Design-Build, and Construction Management.
 Weathering storms of unexpected change order claims and disputes has given me a keen interest in effective project organization and decision-making.
 I have been doing QC reviews of construction documents since the late 1970’s.

 Managing production for a firm of about 50 architects heightened my interest in effective management, and I earned a Master’s degree in Administration and Management from Saint Michael’s College in 2006.
 I have completed mediation training courses through Woodbury College and Pepperdine University’s Straus Institute for Dispute Resolution.
 In 2015, I completed Certified Passive House Consultant (CPHC®) training and received a certification from Passive House Institute U.S. (PHIUS).